andreadeputra/andreadeputra/README.md

-- 👋 Hi, I’m @andreadeputra
+- 👋 Hi, I’m Andre Adeputra Sugianta
-- 👀 I’m interested in game dev and music
+- 👀 I like games and music, but now I'm looking into data industry
-- 🌱 I’m currently learning python as my first language
+- 🌱 I’m currently learning Data Science from a bootcamp hosted by Rakamin Academy
-- 💞️ I’m looking to collaborate on anything to help my practice from scratch
+- 💞️ I’m looking to learn from other people's repositories first for now
 - 📫 Reach me at TBA

 <!---